How to Be a Successful Online Student at BSU

 Find Your Organizing Strategy

 Do you write to do lists and enjoy checking off boxes?
 Set reminders on your mobile devices?
 Do you keep a planner?
 There are many strategies for staying organized throughout the semester.
 Don't be afraid to test a few things out in order to find what works for you.

 Consider what kind of environment you study best in and how you might recreate this in your remote learning environment.
 Try designating a space for your studies, but also feel free to move to a new location depending on the task at hand or remove distracting devices from your study space if they hinder your ability to remain focused.
 Finally, consider your technology needs.
 Be mindful of your internet and/or webcam circumstances and if your internet speed or devices are not meeting your needs for success, contact us, we may be able to help you.

 Harness your imagination and picture that you're at school and not at home or in your remote environment.
 This may take some time.
 Don't be afraid to try out multiple techniques.
-Here are 5 tips for making the most of – and staying engaged in – video lectures.
-You can also consider the following:
+Here are some tips for making the most of – and staying engaged in – video lectures.

 - Designate a work/study spot for yourself.
 Ensure that it's quiet, and conducive to your learning style.

 - It's highly recommended that you wear headphones during your real-time virtual class session.

 - Check your surroundings to make sure others won't be distracted by anything happening near or behind you during the virtual class and use the features available to blur your background or use a “fake” background if that would be helpful.

 - Close distracting apps and tabs.
 Humans are not as good at multitasking as they think!
 There are many productivity apps on your phone or computer that have been created to help you stay on task.